 According to a study by Zillow, almost one in three adults in the U.S. lives with either a roommate or a parent.
-And, with median home prices near all-time highs, it's easy to see why the increased affordability of having a roommate is attractive for so many people.
+And, with median home prices at record highs, it's easy to see why the increased affordability of having a roommate is attractive for so many people.

 While most people prefer to room with someone they already know and get along with, 12.9% of men and 35.2% of women found their best roommates using an online service or social media.

 The best roommate finders make it easy to find the right roommate by matching people based on the criteria that are important to them.
 These can range from cleanliness and tidiness to whether someone likes to have friends over a lot or a little.

 We researched the best roommate finders based on cost, matching criteria, security, cities served, and more to help you find the right service for your shared living situation.
 Here are our top picks.

 Founded in 2003, Roomster is an easy-to-use roommate finder with listings in more than 192 countries and 18 languages.
 What makes Roomster unique is that it links users’ social media accounts to the app, so you can find potential roommates by browsing their profiles.
 We chose it as the best overall service because it offers the best combination of areas served, pricing, signup options, and roommate matching.

 Setting up an account on Roomster is quick and easy.
 Users can sign up via a Twitter, Facebook, Instagram, Google, or LinkedIn account or with an email address.
 Roomster also offers an iPhone and Android app.

 After creating an account, users are asked to fill out some basic information about themselves to help them find a match.
 Each profile is like a mini-ad with photos, a headline, and a short description to help users find a roommate or a rental they can afford.